-As an entrepreneur, you may have a lot of different business ideas, as well as ideas for new projects, in your head.
-If you can sell these ideas to colleagues, potential investors and partners, the concept could become your next successful business.
+As an entrepreneur, you may have a lot of different business ideas, as well as ideas for new projects in your head.
+If you can sell these ideas to colleagues, potential investors, and partners, the concept could become your next successful business.
 A well-designed formal presentation can sell investors on your idea, but before you get to the stage, you'll likely have occasion to provide an elevator pitch.

-Elevator Pitch Don'ts
+Don't Wing Your Elevator Pitch

-- Don't oversell it.
-A major mistake plaguing the perfect elevator pitch is overselling the benefits.
+Also, a major mistake plaguing the perfect elevator pitch is overselling the benefits.
 Words like "disruptive" or "life-changing" can paint your pitch as unrealistic.

 Nicole Lininger, Director of Corporate Communications at InventHelp, a leading inventor service company since 1984.